-Be one of the cool kids!
-Grab a limited edition CD of "live + loud on lincoln avenue"...while supplies last!
+Be one of the cool kids and grab the CD edition of "live + loud on lincoln avenue"!
 Includes fantastically witty and humbling liner notes written by Garrett Ingraham, "Captain" of The Tramontane Cafe (where the album was recorded).

 Includes unlimited streaming of live + loud on lincoln avenue